igorkry/tnt4j-streams/README.md

 #### `WMQ` module

 **NOTE:** Because this module requires manually downloaded libraries, it is commented out in main project pom file `tnt4j-streams/pom.xml` by default.
-If You want to use it uncomment this line of `pom.xml` file.
+If you want to use it uncomment this line of `pom.xml` file.
 But `WMQ` module will be ready to build only when manually downloaded libraries will be installed to local maven repository.

 What to download manually or copy from your existing IBM MQ installation: